Theatre Royal, Drury Lane: Second theatre: Theatre Royal, Drury Lane (1674)

 With a series of farewell performances, Garrick left the stage in 1776 and sold his shares in the theatre to the Irish playwright Richard Brinsley Sheridan.
 Sheridan and his partners, Thomas Linley the elder and Doctor James Ford (court physician to King George III), completed their purchase of Drury Lane two years later, and Sheridan owned it until 1809.
 Sheridan premiered his own comedy of manners The School for Scandal in 1777.
 Active management of the theatre was carried out by several parties during Sheridan's ownership, including himself, his father Thomas, and, from 1788 to 1796 and 1800 to 1802, the popular actor John Philip Kemble.
 Linley took up the post of Musical Director at the theatre, receiving a retainer of £500 per annum.

 Sheridan employed dozens of children as extras at Drury Lane including Joseph Grimaldi who made his stage debut at the theatre in 1780.
-Grimaldi became best known for his development of the modern day white-face clown and popularised the role of Clown in many Pantomimes and Harlequinades.
+Grimaldi became best known for his development of the modern day white-face clown and popularised the role of Clown in pantomimes and harlequinades.
 Towards the end of the 1790s, Grimaldi starred in Robinson Crusoe, which confirmed him as a key Christmas pantomime performer.
 Many pantomimes followed, but his career at Drury Lane became turbulent, and he left the theatre for good in 1806.